stonybrook-lin539/main/source/main/05_mappings/06_parsing.md

 nasalization.tikz
 ~~~

-This FST contains four transitions with more than two output symbols, all of which are transitions from *Nas?* to *Y*.
+This FST contains four transitions with more than two output symbols, all of which are transitions from *Nas?*.
 We must replace them according to the instructions above.
 First, we introduce a new state *Nas?[ã,n]* and replace the *n:ãn* transition from *Nas?* to *Y* with two transitions: *$\emptystring$:ã* from *Nas?* to *Nas?[ã,n]*, and *n:n* from *Nas?[ã,n]* to *Y*.
 Then we add another state *Nas?[a,ã]* and use it to replace the transition *ã:aã*, and we also add *Nas?[a,p]* to replace the *p:ap* transition.